BetterTastingWine.com

 Useful Wine Label Knowledge

-• DOC and DOCG wines can be named in two ways:
+• DOC and DOCG wines can be named in several ways:

-1. By appellation; for example Barolo or Brunello di Montalcino.
+• By appellation: for example Barolo or Brunello di Montalcino.

-• Classico indicates a more prestigious region for the grape.
+• Classico generally indicates a more prestigious sub-region.
 Valpolicella Classico, for instance, is the region known for superior Valpolicella.
+Similar for Soave Classico.

 • Riserva and Superiore do not assure quality.
 Riserva implies additional aging and superiore means higher alcohol level.
 Given that Italy has 300 DOCs, these words are informative but definitely not indicative on the quality of wine.